SheffieldChemoinformatics/molsg/README.md

 # MolSG
 Code for creating 3D Molecular Shape descriptors using Spectral and Diffusion Geometry.
+It is released under a 3-clause BSD license.
+See LICENSE.txt for details.

+If you use MolSG in a scientific paper or derivative work, please cite the paper:
+Alignment-Free Molecular Shape Comparison Using Spectral Geometry: The Framework Matthew P. Seddon, David A. Cosgrove, Martin J. Packer, and Valerie J. Gillet Journal of Chemical Information and Modeling Article ASAP
+DOI: 10.1021/acs.jcim.8b00676

 ## Installation
 1. `git clone` this directory